-This SAS Online trading plan offers trading at flat Rs 9 per trade irrespective to the size of the trade.
-The brokerage is charged as 'Rs 9 per executed order or 0.01% whichever is lower'.
-Trading is available at BSE, NSE and MCX stock exchanges in equity, commodities and currency derivative segments.
+This SAS Online trading plan offers trading at flat Rs 9 per trade irrespective of the trade size.
+The brokerage is charged as 'Rs 9 per executed order or 0.01%, whichever is lower'.
+Trading is available at BSE, NSE, and MCX stock exchanges in equity, commodities, and currency derivative segments.

 - Rs 999 MCX Plan